 github.com/adobedocs, see Sign up for GitHub Notifications.

-You can also change settings in your repo to protect the master branch and give other people permissions.
+You can also change settings in your repo to protect the main branch and give other people permissions.

 Go to your repo on Adobe Git.